Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 - Copilot and Microsoft’s AI writing tools are not in Epistles and won’t be.
 We do not ship AI features that route your mail through a model provider; we don’t want that responsibility, and we don’t want your mail in those logs.

-Even using MS Graph, your Microsoft 365 mail travels directly between your device and Microsoft over Microsoft’s own API.
-Our servers are not in that path.
+Your Microsoft 365 mail travels directly between your device and Microsoft over Microsoft’s own API; our servers are not in that path.
 We do not see message bodies, subjects, recipients, or attachments.
-The Cloud Vault holds your Microsoft OAuth refresh token as opaque ciphertext encrypted under a key derived from your Epistles password, which we don’t hold.
+OAuth refresh tokens are the one carve-out: those live on our backend so we can hand each device a short-lived access token without the chain races that bricked older multi-device setups, and they are encrypted at rest with a server-held key.
+Everything else, including the rest of your account record, is in the Cloud Vault as opaque ciphertext encrypted under a key derived from your Epistles password, which we don’t hold.
 The security page has the longer version.

 Microsoft 365 is the mailbox you have.
 Epistles is one of the better windows you can read it through, and it is the one that also lets your other accounts in, each in its own dialect, on every device you keep them on.
 Fifteen-day trial, no card up front, three accounts on Free afterwards.
-Request early access, or read the rest of the site.
+Join the waitlist, or read the rest of the site.

 See also